-Note: If a Program is connected to an active Funding Source that has Eligibility, then the system will automatically toggle the Eligibility toggle for the Program within the Program setup.
-Also, if the Program is connected to an active Funding Source with Eligibility, then the Eligibility toggle will be read-only so that it cannot be disabled.
+Note: If a Program is connected to an active Funding Source that has Eligibility, the system will automatically turn on the Eligibility toggle within the Program setup.
+The Eligibility toggle will be read-only so that it cannot be disabled.

 Click Eligibility in the Program Resources sidebar.
 Click ADD REQUIREMENT.